We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Coinigy (best for tracking and charting)

-CoinStats is one of the most powerful and unique crypto portfolio trackers in the market.
-With unique features such as instant notifications, transactional analytics, and fast trading, this portfolio tracker is the right fit for investors looking to compound their gains by instinctively reacting to market changes.
+CoinStats has unique features such as instant notifications, transactional analytics, and fast trading.
 There are over 8,000 crypto assets that can be tracked seamlessly without the need to switch between platforms or apps.

 With its analytics features, users can gain insights into the crypto assets they want to invest in.
 Investors can leverage the accurate data available from their past transactions to decide their future course of action.